phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 The visualizer is split into two parts, the server side (backend) and the client side (frontend).
 The server is written in python.
 It accepts connections via Websockets.
 It sends a list of available conversation IDs and corresponding features.
 The client can then select a conversation and dynamically load any combination of the available features, which the server will evaluate on demand while caching the most recently used features.
 The backend is in a shared code base with the extraction code, so it uses parts of the same code we also use for training and evaluation.

 The client is written in TypeScript with MobX and React and runs in a web browser.
 It uses HTML canvas to draw the visualization of the numerical features.
 The other visualizations are drawn using DOM elements with CSS Flexbox.
-The drawn waveform shows the maximum and minimum as a dark blue color, and the root mean square ($\text{rms}=\sqrt{\frac{1}{n} (x_1^2 + x_2^2 + \dots + x_n^2)}$ of the signal (similar to the signal power) as a lighter blue overlay.
-Audio has many datapoints, for example, for 8kHz Audio of 10 minutes, the UI needs to iterate over 5 million data points.
-When the Audio is played back, the whole view shifts by some fraction of a pixel every 1/60th of a second, which is too much data for a browser client to handle.
+The drawn waveform shows the maximum and minimum as a dark blue color, and the root mean square  of the signal ($\text{rms}=\sqrt{\frac{1}{n} (x_1^2 + x_2^2 + \dots + x_n^2)}$, similar to the signal power) as a lighter blue overlay.
+Audio has many datapoints, for example, for 10 minutes of 8kHz audio, the UI needs to iterate over 5 million data points.
+When the Audio is played back, the whole view shifts by some fraction of a pixel every 1/60th of a second, which causes the need for a recalculation of the RMS, min, max values for every pixel.
+This is too much data for a browser client to handle.
 The trivial rendering of this takes $O(n)$ time for every rerender, where n is the total number of samples that are in the region that is currently on screen.
-To speed this up, the UI uses an intelligent data structure based on binary trees to cache the values for [min, max, count, RMS] for every range over the indices $[k \cdot 2^l, (k+1) \cdot 2^l - 1]$, where $k\in\mathbb{N}$ is the offset and $l\in\mathbb{N}$ is the "zoom level".
+To speed this up, the UI uses an intelligent data structure based on binary trees to cache the values for [min, max, RMS] for every range over the indices $[k \cdot 2^l, (k+1) \cdot 2^l - 1]$, where $k\in\mathbb{N}$ is the offset and $l\in\mathbb{N}$ is the "zoom level".
 Now every access takes only $O(\log n)$ time.
 For example, when requesting the range $[3, 13]$, the system will use the cached values for $[2, 3], [4, 7], [8, 11], [12]$.
 This works because min, max and rms can all be combined from partial results without needing to know the individual values.
 For example $max(5,6,1,4,7,1,5,3) = max(max(5,6,1,4), 7, max(1,5,3))$.
-For RMS, this can be done by saving both the square sum and element counts for every range.
+For RMS, this can be done by saving both the square sum and element counts for every range, applying the square root at the end.